 The quick answer is...not as important as you might think.
 The long answer is that there are a lot of more important factors that determine how long you will wait in line.
 The time of year, the time of day and the attractions you choose to experience will have a much greater impact on how much time you spend in line.

 |Day of the Week||2|

 So what does this tell us?
 According to our data, the attractions you visit and the time of day at which you visit them will have the greatest influence on how long you wait.
 On the other hand, the day of week and the weather will play only a small role.
 Statistically speaking, the time of day is 5 times more important than the day of the week.

-Why have the crowd estimates for my trip have changed?
+Why have the crowd estimates for my trip changed?

 We collect wait times at every Disney theme park every day.
-When the data warrants a change to the recommendations, we do it.
+When the data warrants a change to the crowd calendar, we do it.
 Our philosophy is that it is better to have accurate information than to keep things the same purely for consistency's sake.
 We understand the work that it takes plan out an itinerary so believe us when we say we only make a change when we really feel it is necessary.

-Does your calendar take into account the economic downturn?
+Does your calendar take into account the [fill in the blank]?